Gowk Stane Road

 This right of way has the local reputation of being an old drove road.
 Today it forms part of a network of leisure routes.
 Two of Mugdock Country Park's excellent and inexpensive Walk Mugdock: Paths Beyond The Park guides describe circular walks that use parts of the Gowk Stane Road; these leaflets are available from the visitor centre.
 The Gowk Stane Road is also used in part by the John Muir Way which as of 2014 runs from Helensburgh to Dunbar.
 Weaving its way through lowland Scotland, this 215km trail also takes in parts of the Stoneymollan Road, the Strathkelvin Railway Path, the Forth & Clyde Canal, the Antonine Wall and the Union Canal.

 The Gowk Stane lies beside this old route.
 It is a rounded boulder thought to have been deposited when the glaciers that shaped the Blane Valley retreated.
 Being such a distinctive feature, it is perhaps unsurprising that it has its own local folklore.
 According to John Hood's Old Drymen and the Blane and Endrick Villages (2000), those who slide down the west face of the stone will have their wishes granted.
-It is also said to have been a point at which three estates met - we're not certain of the present day pattern of landholding, but certainly old photographs of the Gowk Stane show a gate (and later only gateposts) alongside the rock.
+It is also said to have been a point at which three estates met - Craigallian, Craigend and Duntreath?
+While we're not certain of the present day pattern of landholding, old photographs of the Gowk Stane show a gate (and later only gateposts) alongside the rock.

 The Heritage Paths (Campsie Fells) Project is very pleased to announce that we have a lovely Campsies map leaflet showing this historic route and other paths in the area.
 To get your hands on one, simply send us an SAE c/o ScotWays (see address top-right) and we'll post one out to you.